benhubsch/Directory-Search/README.md

 There are 4 main flags you can use: --change-directory (aliased as -c), --open-editor (-e), --open-finder (-f), and --duplicated (-d).
 Changing directories is fairly straightforward and can be done as follows:
 ![alt text](https://github.com/benhubsch/File-Finder/blob/master/pics/c.png "Changing Directories") You'll notice that there's a folder on my Desktop called Find Me, which the program is able to find with ease, despite the fact that it's in a different directory from the one I'm currently in.
-It's also worth noting that my directory name had a space in it but was still found!
+It's also worth noting that my directory name had a space in it but was found regardless!

 Opening a file or directory in your favorite editor has similar syntax, but with a flag -e:
 ![alt text](https://github.com/benhubsch/File-Finder/blob/master/pics/editor.png "Opening an editor")